OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-A typical attacker goal with Evasion is to slightly change a certain input (say an image, or a text) to pass a certain test that normally would not be passed.
-Such small changes (perturbations) lead to a large (and false) modification of its outputs.
+A typical attacker goal with Evasion is to find out how to slightly change a certain input (say an image, or a text) to fool the model.
+The advantage of slight change is that it is harder to detect by humans or by an automated detection of unusal input, and it is typically easier to perform (e.g. slightly change an email message by adding a word so it still sends the same message, but it fools the model in for example deciding it is not a phishing message).
+Such small changes (call 'perturbations') lead to a large (and false) modification of its outputs.
 The modified inputs are often called *adversarial examples*.

-Evasion attacks can also be categorized into physical (e.g. changing the real world to influence for example a camera image) and digital (e.g. changing a digital image).
+Evasion attacks can be categorized into physical (e.g. changing the real world to influence for example a camera image) and digital (e.g. changing a digital image).
+Furthermore, they can be categorized in either untargeted (any wrong output) and targeted (a specific wrong output).
+Note that Evastion of a binary classifier (i.e. yes/no) belongs to both categories.

 Example 1: slightly changing traffic signs so that self-driving cars may be fooled.
 ![](/images/inputphysical.png)